Good Reduction of K3 Surfaces: K3 surfaces and their models

 \subsection{Enriques surfaces}

-The previous theorem does not generalize to other types of surfaces with numerically trivial canonical sheaves.
-For example, the $G_K$-action on $\ell$-adic cohomology of an Enriques surface can neither exclude nor confirm any type in the Kulikov--Nakkajima--Persson--Pinkham list for these surfaces.
+The previous theorem does not generalize to other classes of surfaces with numerically trivial canonical sheaves.
+For example, the $G_K$-representation on $\ell$-adic cohomology of an Enriques surface can neither exclude nor confirm any type in the Kulikov--Nakkajima--Persson--Pinkham list for these surfaces.
 More precisely, we have the following.